al-ce/karaml/README.md

 docs](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/conditions/frontmost-application/)
 for more info). karaml will yell at you if your conditional term isn't `if` or `unless`.
-Every following substring separated by a space will be interpreted by karaml as a list (yaml supports lists in keys, but Python doesn't, so use a string here).
+Every following substring separated by a space will be interpreted by karaml as a list (YAML supports lists in keys, but Python doesn't, so use a string here).

 The dictionary's values are your usual karaml map values.
 Each k/v pair